CAROLINA HERNANDEZ

 Entrepreneur & Veteran Advocate

-Inspired by her childhood in Mexico, Carolina Hernandez was destined to become a designer driven by purpose and heart.
-Surrounded by the artistry of her mother and grandmothers who were women who sewed, crafted, and created Carolina developed an early fascination with garment making.
-This passion led her to carry on her family’s creative legacy and eventually move to Los Angeles, California, where she pursued her dream of studying fashion design.
+Inspired by her childhood in Mexico, Carolina Hernandez was always meant to become a designer guided by purpose and passion.
+Surrounded by the creativity of her mother and grandmothers women who sewed, crafted, and brought ideas to life she developed an early love for garment making.
+Carrying forward this family legacy, Carolina pursued her dream in Los Angeles, California, where she studied fashion design.

-In 2005, Carolina chose a profound path of service by giving back to the country that had offered her life-changing opportunities.
+In 2005, Carolina answered a deeper calling to serve, giving back to the country that opened doors to new opportunities.
 She enlisted in the U.S. Navy and served aboard the USS Pearl Harbor, deploying in support of the Global War on Terrorism (2005), Partnership of the Americas (2007), Maritime Security Operations in the Arabian Gulf (2008), and Operation Enduring Freedom (2012).

 In 2014, she earned her Bachelor of Arts in Fashion Design from the Art Institute of California–San Diego.
-Drawing from her rich cultural roots and military experience, Carolina founded Veteran Couture in 2015.
-Her designs are known for bold colors, textured fabrics, inventive embellishments, asymmetrical silhouettes, and striking fabric manipulation techniques that challenge traditional perspectives in fashion.
+Blending her cultural heritage with her military experience, Carolina founded Veteran Couture in 2015.
+Her designs are distinguished by bold color palettes, rich textures, innovative embellishments, asymmetrical silhouettes, and dynamic fabric manipulation pushing boundaries and redefining modern fashion.

-Carolina continues to grow as a designer, leader, and advocate.
-She holds a Master’s degree in Digital Media Management from the University of Southern California, blending strategic storytelling, branding, and technology with her creative vision.
-Believing that the American dream is built on patience, hard work, and dedication, she actively collaborates with nonprofits and supports veteran communities nationwide.
-She currently works as a Lead Career Development Specialist for The Salvation Army and proudly serves in the Navy Reserves as a Senior Chief Petty Officer.
+Carolina continues to evolve as a designer, leader, and advocate.
+She holds a Master’s degree in Digital Media Management from the University of Southern California, merging storytelling, branding, and technology with her creative vision.
+A firm believer that the American dream is built on resilience, hard work, and dedication, she actively supports veteran communities nationwide.
+She serves as a Lead Career Development Specialist with The Salvation Army and continues her military service in the Navy Reserves as a Senior Chief Petty Officer.